jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 ## AWS VPC Endpoint

 ### Introduction
+AWS gateway VPC endpoint and interface VPC endpoint have the same configuration file structure.
 The configuration of the AWS VPC Endpoint is dependent on the AWS SDK response of the VPC Endpoint as the primary response.
 The full resource configuration consists of some associated resources' data, including `Vpc Endpoint Connections`.

 ### Content
 Below are the AWS SDK used to generate this configuration.